Bint Jbeil: Ottoman era

-French rule
+French Mandate

+During the turbulent transition to the French Mandate in the spring of 1920, Bint Jbeil emerged as a central stronghold for the anti-French Jabal Amil revolt.
+On May 5, 1920—coinciding directly with the fatal assault on the neighboring Christian village of Ain Ebel—armed Shia Muslim irregulars overran the Christian quarter of Bint Jbeil.
+The resident Melkite Greek Catholic and Maronite Christian families, who had formed a long-standing segment of the town's population, were forcibly expelled from the municipality.
+This targeted displacement was executed by insurgent leaders to secure Bint Jbeil as the uncontested political and military capital of the regional insurrection, ensuring an internally cohesive base of operations against arriving French colonial forces.

 In the 1930s, Bint Jbeil was a major tobacco-producing town with an educated populace.
 The town and its vicinity produced around 40,000 kilograms a year by 1936.

-In 1936, the "tobacco revolt" against French rule broke out in Bint Jbeil following the killing of three protesters by gendarmes.
+During the wider 1936 labor strikes and nationalist protests across the Levant, French authorities sought to suppress burgeoning independence movements in the South.
+In 1936, the tobacco revolt against French rule broke out in Bint Jbeil following the killing of three protesters by gendarmes.
 The town, politically divided between the pro-French Bazzi landowners and Beydoun merchants, was a significant tobacco producer in Lebanon.
 The revolt was led by young 'Amili intellectuals disillusioned with both traditional leadership and French Mandate policies.
 Key figures included Musa al-Zayn Sharara, who later became the town's mayor, and 'Abd al-Husayn al-Abdallah.
 These leaders, representing a new generation educated in Najaf, were critical of the traditional leadership and their pro-Mandate stance.
 The conflict also revealed tensions between the religious leadership, represented by 'Abd al-Husayn Sharaf al-Din, and the emerging political activists.
 Sharaf al-Din supported the return of Muhammad Said Bazzi, a pro-French figure, to Bint Jbeil, which led to public backlash and mockery.

+The town was also a shoemaking center exporting to the Palestinian market, but the establishment of the State of Israel and the subsequent closure of the border led to the collapse of the industry, a major factor in the migration of residents to Beirut and abroad, particularly to Africa and the United States.